isabhinav/HREngagement/README.md

 ## Recommendations
-- Improve Recognition for Contributions: Female employees report lower recognition, indicating a need for better recognition practices targeting female employees.
+- **_Improve Recognition for Contributions_**: Female employees report lower recognition, indicating a need for better recognition practices targeting female employees.
-- Enhance Personal Life Flexibility: Both genders show low agreement in `PersonalLifeFlexibility`, with females significantly lower, suggesting the need for policies that support work-life balance.
+- **_Enhance Personal Life Flexibility_**: Both genders show low agreement in `PersonalLifeFlexibility`, with females significantly lower, suggesting the need for policies that support work-life balance.
-- Foster a Safe Learning Environment: There is a notable correlation between `SafeLearningEnvironment` and other engagement metrics, especially for males.
+- **_Foster a Safe Learning Environment_**: There is a notable correlation between `SafeLearningEnvironment` and other engagement metrics, especially for males.
 Enhancing this aspect can have a positive ripple effect.
-- Increase Trust in Leadership: `TrustInSeniorLeaders` is strongly correlated with other positive engagement metrics.
+- **_Increase Trust in Leadership_**: `TrustInSeniorLeaders` is strongly correlated with other positive engagement metrics.
 Initiatives to build and maintain trust can improve overall engagement.

 ## Conclusion
 By leveraging data analysis techniques in R, we identified key areas where male and female employees have differing experiences and perceptions.
 These insights can guide strategic HR decisions to enhance overall employee satisfaction, address specific gender-based needs, and drive organizational success.